Bhagavad Gita 6-29. Man focused on Yoga (Philosophy). Equanimity

 Nonviolence (Ahimsa).

-Liberation from pride, Nonviolence (Ahimsa, Yoga Philosophy) Bhagavad Gita
+Liberation from pride, Nonviolence (Ahimsa, Philosophy of Yoga) Bhagavad Gita

 “When the abstention from causing harm is firmly established in the yogi, all hostility in his presence is abandoned.”
 Patanjali PYS II.35.